-For anyone who has a side hustle just starting up, certainly this idea has crossed your mind before.
-You know.
-The idea where you realize that the side hustles aren’t earning a lot of money.
-Then you think… if you’d just focus more on your main hustle, then you’d likely make more money picking up extra shifts, cases, or seeing more patients.
+For anyone who has a side hustle, there comes a point where the following idea has crossed your mind.
+It’s the point where you realize that the side hustle isn’t earning a lot of money (yet!).
+Then you think… if you’d just focus more on your main hustle, you’d likely make more money picking up extra shifts, cases, or seeing more patients.
 Why not just focus there?
 Well, because its not all about the benjamins, is it?

 Today’s post will focus on the fact that value can be obtained from work in a variety of ways.
-Not just money.
+Financial gain is not the only reward from a side hustle.
 These reasons are what push those of us who pursue side hustles to keep on hustlin’.
 Even when they don’t make money.

 The biggest reason: Satisfaction at work

-The three keys to satisfaction at work are autonomy (being able to decide how to do your own job), relatedness (i.e. support at work), and competence.
-They are somewhat interrelated, but help show a value system by which we can gauge our satisfaction with each job.
+The three keys to satisfaction at work are autonomy (being able to decide how to do your own job), relatedness (i.e. support at work from those above and around you), and competence.
+These three factors help show a value system by which we can gauge our satisfaction with each job.

-It also helps to explain another phenomenon that I have observed, which is that people want to be valued in one of three ways: getting paid more, having more time to do what they enjoy, or getting recognized for their work.
+It also helps to explain another phenomenon that I have observed, which is that people want to be valued in one of three ways: (1) getting paid more, (2) having more time to do what they enjoy, and (3) getting recognized for their work.